AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 ## Managing Dynamic Media image presets {#managing-image-presets-1}

-You manage your image presets in AEM by tapping or clicking the AEM logo to access the global navigation console and then tapping or clicking the Tools icon and navigating to **[!UICONTROL Assets > Image Presets]**.
+You manage your image presets in Experience Manager by tapping or clicking the Experience Manager logo to access the global navigation console and then tapping or clicking the Tools icon and navigating to **[!UICONTROL Assets > Image Presets]**.

 ![6_5_tools-assets-imagepresets](assets/6_5_tools-assets-imagepresets.png)